zexalistic/misc/mces_wrapper/README.md

 ### How to use
 1. Edit config.json
 2. Optional: edit device_class.py.
-Some C structures are complex with contains ifdef/endif...
+Some C structures are complex which contains ifdef/endif...
    Please leave those structures in device_class.py.
 The format is in Ctypes standard.
 3. Run autogen.py

+### How to use Ctypes Wrapper
+You need to compile the C project and generate a dynamic lib(.dll in windows and .so in Linux).
+Cpython support loading dll files while running C and will call the C function according to its name.
+This wrapper is an interface to wrap those C function into a python function.

 ### Limitation
 1. Do not support #ifdef #endif...